A woman with post-inflammatory erythema from acne lesions

 • Cause: PIE involves blood vessels, whereas PIH results from excess melanin deposited during healing.

-How do you avoid post-inflammatory erythema?
+How do you prevent post-inflammatory erythema?

 According to Dr. Lee, the best way to handle post-inflammatory erythema is to minimize the inflammation that causes it.
 Here are her top tips for avoiding PIE:

-• Treat your acne.
 Getting your acne under control means that you’re less likely to wind up with breakout-induced inflammation in the first place.
-Try: SLMD Acne System or Sensitive Skin Acne System, BP Acne Spot Treatment.
+Use an acne regimen that treats acne at every stage, since non-inflammatory comedones lead to inflammatory breakouts.

 What’s the best way to treat post-acne erythema?